Paul Nehlen: Political opponents

 Nehlen once posted on Twitter a picture of Paul Ryan and Randy Bryce being dropped out of a helicopter, a reference to death flights, a method of executing political opponents used by South American autocratic governments during the late 20th century.

 Donald Trump

 While running against incumbent Paul Ryan in the 2016 Republican primary for the seat representing Wisconsin's 1st congressional district, Nehlen was supportive of Donald Trump's presidential campaign, but was swamped by Ryan.
 By 2018, however, he was criticizing Trump, describing him as a "cuck" and a failure.

 Meghan Markle

-On February 9, 2018, Nehlen tweeted an image of Prince Harry with an offensive picture superimposed over the face of his American, biracial fiance Meghan Markle, with the words "Honey, does this tie make my face look pale?"
+On February 9, 2018, Nehlen tweeted an image of Prince Harry offensively superimposing an image of the Cheddar Man over the face of his American, biracial fiance Meghan Markle, with the words "Honey, does this tie make my face look pale?"
 Nehlen was subsequently suspended from Twitter.
 He objected to this as a violation of his free speech.